DoneByAP/Guava/README.md

 Guava is offered under a **dual license**:

 - **Community Edition (Apache 2.0)**
-  You can use, modify, and distribute for personal, research, or non-commercial work.
+  You can use, modify, and redistribute for personal, research, or non-commercial work.

 - **Commercial Edition (Proprietary)**
   Required if:
-  - You integrate Guava into a paid product or service
+  - You integrate Guava into a paid product or service,
-  - You offer managed training / managed inference built on Guava
+  - You offer managed training / managed inference built on Guava,
-  - You sell Guava-powered compute access
+  - You sell Guava-powered compute access.

 For commercial licensing, contact:
 📧 azanipeterking@gmail.com